nshimaza/thread-supervisor/README.md

 Server behavior provides synchronous request-response style communication, a.k.a. ask pattern, with actor.
-Server behavior allows user to send a request to an actor then wait for response form the actor.
+Server behavior allows user to send a request to an actor then wait for response from the actor.
 This package provides a framework for implementing such actor.

 Server behavior in this package is actually a set of helper functions and type synonym to help implementing ask pattern over actor.
-User need to follow some of rules described below to utilize those helpers.
+User need to follow several rules described below to utilize those helpers.

 ### Define ADT type for messages